Prometheus vs Grafana: The Key Differences to Know

 Prometheus and Grafana are open-source solutions for processing and monitoring time-series data.
 Although some of their features overlap, they differ significantly in their strength.
 This article presents a quick overview of these tools, their strengths and weaknesses, and how they compare.

 Prometheus is an infrastructure monitoring tool created by SoundCloud but is now an open-source project hosted on GitHub, with an active community behind it.
 It excels at data acquisition through its custom query language, which allows you to select and aggregate time-series data.
-This data can be viewed inside Prometheus's expression browser or transferred to external systems via its HTTP API.
+The collected metrics can be viewed inside Prometheus's expression browser or transferred to external systems via its HTTP API.

 Grafana is an open-source data analytics and visualization web application created by Grafana Labs.
 It lets you visualize time series data by compiling them into charts, graphs, or maps and it even provides alerting when connected to supported data sources.